tbarkley/Excel-Export-ES6/Readme.md

-# excel-export #
+# Excel-Export-ES6 #
 A simple and fast node.js module for exporting data set to Excel xlsx file.
 Now completely asynchronous!

 ## Updates ##

-Returns the path of the file (in the temp folder) instead of a buffer, this way you determine what you want to do with the file
+- Returns the path of the file (in the temp folder) instead of a buffer, this way you determine what you want to do with the file
-Written in ES6.  this helps to free RAM.
+- Written in ES6.  this helps to free RAM.
-Row can also be a Stream of Array (row).
+- Row can also be a Stream of Array (row).
-The Zip functionality was updated in order to be completely streamed and therefore consume less resources.
+- The Zip functionality was updated in order to be completely streamed and therefore consume less resources.
-Rewritten to be more legible and maintainable.
+- Rewritten to be more legible and maintainable.
 New test that makes sure the filepath returned exists.

 ## Just how important are these changes? ##
 The initial module allowed us to write no more than 100,000 rows, after the rewrite and using streams we are able to write more than excel can handle.